How to Print a QR Code in C#

 using IronQr; // Library for QR code generation

-using IronSoftware.Drawing; // Library for image processing
+using IronSoftware.Drawing; // Library for image processing// Reference to libraries

 using IronPrint; // Library for printing functionalities